 - If thoughts or emotions arise do not try to control nor analyze them, nor allow your mind to wander; simply allow these to happen and acknowledge them, then return your mind's focus back on your breathing

 - If you lose count of your breath, start back at 1 and try again until you can focus entirely on your breathing for 10 continuous breaths without being interrupted by any thoughts or emotions

 - When you can breathe 10 breaths without being interrupted by your thoughts or emotions, stop and wrap it up for the day

 - Repeat this same practice for 7 straight days

-- After 7 days, add 10 more breaths to your daily practice and repeat for 7 more days, and so on
+- After successfully practicing this method for 7 straight days, add 10 more breaths to your daily practice as described above and repeat for 7 more days, and so on

 You will likely not need much time at first.
 But as you continue your practice it may be helpful to also use a timer to help you keep track of time.
 But the idea is that you focus on building up the number of uninterrupted breaths you can take, not the amount of time you spend meditating (or trying).